Tony Boselli: Sports broadcasting

 In 2007, Boselli was hired as a color commentator on regional NFL telecasts for Fox, teaming with Ron Pitts.
 In his rookie season as a televised commentator, Boselli drew praise as one of the best in the business.

-From 2009-2012, he worked as a game analyst and sideline reporter for Westwood One's coverage of the NFL.
+From 2009 to 2012, he worked as a game analyst and sideline reporter for Westwood One's coverage of the NFL.

 Beginning in 2013, he joined the Jacksonville Jaguars radio play by play team.

 Boselli was a former co-host on 1010 XL with Dan Hicken and Jeff Prosser each morning from 6-10 am on Sports Final Radio.
 He still appears part-time as a call-in guest.

 Boselli was interviewed for an episode of NFL's Greatest Games which aired on ESPN2.

 Charity

 Boselli and his wife created the Boselli Foundation in 1995 in Jacksonville to work with at-risk youth, and help them to cultivate high self-esteem and to succeed at home, at school, and at play.
 Beginning in 2007, he has spent substantial time working on projects with the foundation.
 He overcame opposition from local politicians when the Boselli Foundation proposed renovating and reopening a closed community center.